EquiticeDaRandomBoi/celeste-wasm/how.md

 Celeste is also written in FNA, so we went through more or less the same process that we took to get Terraria compiled.

 At this point, the SDL3 tooling was stable enough for us to upgrade, giving us access to `OffscreenCanvas`, so we would no longer need the proxy hack.

-Since nothing is ever *that* simple, we still needed to [patch emscripten](https://github.com/MercuryWorkshop/celeste-wasm/blob/threads-v2/Makefile#L52) to work around some bugs. nothing is ever without jank :)
+Naturally, we still needed to [patch emscripten](https://github.com/MercuryWorkshop/celeste-wasm/blob/threads-v2/Makefile#L52) to work around some bugs. nothing is ever without jank :)

 We had another dependency issue though: Celeste uses the proprietary [FMOD](https://www.fmod.com) library for game audio instead of FAudio like Terraria.